 The Tilzers appealed that decision and the Kansas Supreme Court reversed it on April 3, 2009, finding no issue or claim preclusion.
 Tilzer v.
 Davis, Bethune & Jones, LLC, 288 Kan.
-477, cert. denied, US , 130 S.Ct.
+477, cert. denied, \\ US \\, 130 S.Ct.
 507 (2009).
 Among other matters, the Kansas Supreme Court held that Tilzer's settlement of their claims against the pharmaceutical companies was an "aggregate settlement" to which Missouri's statutory requirements of disclosures and client consent applied.
 The case was remanded and discovery is currently ongoing.

-3The Tilzers also filed a federal case against the law firm, which was dismissed for lack of diversity jurisdiction.
+&lt;sup>3The Tilzers also filed a federal case against the law firm, which was dismissed for lack of diversity jurisdiction.

-The Booths, plaintiffs in this case, learned about the Kansas Supreme Court's Tilzer opinion in December of 2009, and soon thereafter filed this legal malpractice suit against Grant Davis.
+The plaintiffs in this case allege they learned about the Kansas Supreme Court's Tilzer opinion on December 27, 2009, and soon thereafter filed this legal malpractice suit against Grant Davis.